Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

 • Consider becoming an authorized user: If a partner, parent or friend has good credit habits, you may be able to benefit from them by becoming an authorized user on their card.
 However, things like missed or late payments or a high card balance could negatively impact your credit score.

 • Check your credit report: Errors on your credit report can impact your score.
-You can request a free credit report every 12 months from each of the 3 major credit bureaus.
+You may be able to request a free credit report every 12 months from each of the 3 major credit bureaus.

 1Important Pricing & Information